 Read led the 63 competitors away for the six-lap 226.38 mile (364.32km) race.
 But all eyes were on the number 12 Ducati starting from the fifth row (Mcauley had requested the number 12 from the A.C.U. as it represented the number of Hailwood’s TT victories).
 The grandstand crowd rose and applauded as Mike set off in pursuit of Read.

 From a standing start, he logged a new lap record of 109.87mph (176.8kph) taking 90 seconds of Read’s existing record.
 Hailwood, who was ahead on time, chipped away at Read’s lead until they were on the road together going over the Mountain.
 Hailwood was 100 metres ahead as they came down the Mountain and headed for a fuel stop.
 They pitted together with Read getting away first and Hailwood in close pursuit.
 Soon Mike was on Read’s wheel tracks pushing the Honda along.
-Blue smoke started to appear from the Honda’s exhaust on the down changes and with 64 miles (103km) to go the Honda expired and Read’s race was run.
+Blue smoke started to appear from the Honda’s exhaust on the down changes and with 64 miles (103km) to go the Honda expired, and Read’s race was run.
 To the roar of the crowd, Hailwood took the checkered flag and another TT victory.
 On his way to the token TT F1 World Championship, Hailwood had also set a new lap record of 110.627mph (178.037kph) for the class.

-Read later admitted he had over-revved the Honda to try and stay ahead of Hailwood, but unbeknown to Mike when he shut the Ducati’s throttle off crossing the line a bevel gear failed.
-A hundred metres earlier and it would have been John Williams on the other factory Honda that would have won the race.
+Read later admitted he had over-revved the Honda to try and stay ahead of Hailwood, but unbeknown to Mike when he shut the Ducati’s throttle before crossing the line a bevel gear failed.
+A couple of hundred metres earlier and it would have been John Williams on the other factory Honda that could have won the race.
 It was a fairytale come true for Hailwood, Wynne, and the Ducati factory.